algorandfoundation/docs/docs/get-details/dapps/writing-contracts/beaker.md

 In the example above the add method is defined to take two `Uint64` arguments (`a`, `b`) and return a `Uint64` (`output`).

-The full method signature for the above is `add(uint64,uint64)uint64`.
+The full method signature for the above is `add(uint64,uint64)uint64` and will, by default, field only application call transactions with an `OnComplete` of `NoOp`.

+## On Complete handlers

+There are other decorators that can be used to modify the behavior of the method handler including `create`, `optin`, `closeout`, `clear`, `update`, and `delete`.
+These decorators can be used to register handlers for specific `OnComplete` values.
+See the [full docs](https://beaker.algo.xyz) for more details.

 ## Blueprints